meghavarshini/unsupervised-learning-entrainment/README.md

     1. Run `multicat_data_management/generate_dyads_for_addressees.py` to extract acoustic features for turns with addressee labels, split into 3 dyads per trial.
     2. Run `multicat_data_management/generate_dyads_complete.py` to extract acoustic features for all turns irrespective of addressee labels.
 3. Finally generate tensors as an HDF5 file with `multicat_data_management/create_h5_multicat.py`.
 Now you can test the data.

+##### MultiCAT Complete
+For this, we use the [Multicat Annotation dataset](https://multicat.lab.pyarelal.xyz).

+1. Download the CSV file with the conslidated transcripts.
+2. Use `Asist3_data_management/multicat_read_data.ipynb` to extract CSV files for each trial and save them separately.
+This is needed for feature extraction.
+3. Edit the individual CSV file names so they have the same suffixes as the sound files, with `Members-NA`.
+(I do not have a good solution to do this automatically atm)
+4. Save the individual transcripts and sounds files to one folder.
+5. Run `Asist3_data_management/generate_dyads_multicat_complete.py` with a directory containing the `.wav` and `.csv` files to extract acoustic features for all turns.
+6. Finally generate tensors as an HDF5 file with `multicat_data_management/create_h5_multicat.py`.
+Now you can test the data.

 ## Model training
 7. Run `python train.py`, and provide the right parameters for file and directory paths, and model hyperparameters.
 You will need the h5 data files for training and validation.